-A. Attempt to orient the patient to reality and to persuade this person to be transported to the hospital so that he/she can get emergency medical care and mental health services.

-- B. If persuasion is unsuccessful, and determination is made that patient is at risk of harm to self or others, NOTIFY THE APPROPRIATE LAW ENFORMENT AGENCY TO RESPOND. - C. Consult with police regarding their willingness to complete involuntary paperwork. - D. If the EMS provider determines the patient cannot understand EXPRESSED CONSENT for patient care and transportation to the hospital and emergency treatment is required to preserve life or prevent serious impairment to health, contact medical control.
-The Medical Control physician may order against the patient's will and based upon IMPLIED CONSENT the emergency care and transportation to the hospital using restraint policy and chemical restraint protocol. - E. IN NO WAY does this mean that the EMS crew are committing the patient to a hospital admission.
+- A. Attempt to orient the patient to reality and to persuade this person to be transported to the hospital so that he/she can get emergency medical care and mental health services. - B. If persuasion is unsuccessful, contact Medical Control and relay with history and/or have the Medical Control Physician talk with patient.
+The EMS crew will then follow the direction of the Medical Control Physician. - C. NOTIFY THE APPROPRIATE LAW ENFORMENT AGENCY TO RESPOND. - D. If the Medical Control Physician determines the patient cannot understand EXPRESSED CONSENT for patient care and transportation to the hospital and emergency treatment is required to preserve life or prevent serious impairment to health, the Physician shall order, against patient will, and based upon IMPLIED CONSENT the emergency care and transportation to the hospital. - E. IN NO WAY does this mean that the EMS crew are committing the patient to a hospital admission.
 It simply enables the EMS personnel to transport a person in need of mentalhealth treatment to a hospital against his/her will so that a physician may further evaluate said patient. - F. If patient requires restraints, EMS personnel shall use all the force reasonably required to restrain the patient.
 "Reasonable force" depends on the degree of resistance on part of the patient.

-G. If a patient runs from EMS, this matter should be left to law enforcement personnel.
+G. If patient runs from EMS, this matter should be left to law enforcement personnel.